brooklynrail/brooklynrail-platform/content/events/2023/01/robert-storr-proposals.md

 ---
 title: "Robert Storr: Proposals"
-deck: Featuring Storr, Douglas Dreishpoon, and Phong H. Bui
+deck: Featuring Storr, Douglas Dreishpoon, and Phong H. Bui, with Samuel Breslin
 summary: Artist Robert Storr joins Rail Consulting Editor Douglas Dreishpoon and Rail Publisher and Artistic Director Phong H. Bui for a conversation.
 We conclude with a poetry reading by Samuel Breslin.